Get the latest on the Coronavirus outbreak for the military community on Military OneSource.

 New arrivals and visitors to Fort Huachuca should enter the installation through the Van Deman gate, The Van Deman Gate Welcome Center is open 24 hours a day.
 The center can provide information on where to locate troop units and general information about the installation along with a map to guide visitors to their destination.

 New arrivals start in-processing at their respective units or activities.
-The unit will make an appointment for soldiers to process through the Personnel Processing Center briefing held on Wednesdays from 7 a.m. to 4 p.m. at Murr Community Center, building 51301, located on Cushing Street.
-The briefing offers one-stop service to all incoming permanent party soldiers.
+The unit will make an appointment for Soldiers to process through the Personnel Processing Center briefing held on Wednesdays from 7 a.m. to 4 p.m. at Murr Community Center, building 51301, located on Cushing Street.
+The briefing offers one-stop service to all incoming permanent party Soldiers.
 Services include the processing of personnel records and travel pay and collection of medical and dental records as well as information overviews from the Soldier and Family Readiness Center, Army Education Center, Army Substance Abuse Program and Army Casualty Program.
-Newcomers will receive the mandatory Suicide Awareness and Prevention briefing by the Religious Support Office.
+Newcomers will receive the mandatory Suicide Awareness and Prevention briefing.
 Spouses are encouraged to attend.

-Soldiers must bring 201 file, all medical, dental, finance records and leave form to in-process at Fort Huachuca.
+Soldiers must bring, all medical, dental, finance records and leave form to in-process at Fort Huachuca.
 Soldiers will receive briefings from all agencies on installation.
 Expect this to be an all day event.
 You must be in uniform to in-process.

 Hand carry the following list of items: passports; immunization records; official birth, marriage, divorce, adoption or death certificates; wills; power of attorney; naturalization papers and complete information on citizenship proceedings; tax records and other documents necessary to file taxes; house and property deeds and associated paperwork; military records; bank books; savings bonds and other securities; Social Security cards; car titles and shipping papers; sales receipt for household furniture and other high value items and Household shipping inventories; and school records.
 You will also need your personnel, finance, medical and dental records.
 There may be other important papers that you will need to carry.